riezebosch/AzureFunctions.TestHelpers/README.md

 }
 ```

-### Dummy HTTP Request
+### HTTP Request

-Because you can't invoke an HTTP-triggered function without a request you can now use a `DummyHttpRequest`.
+Because you can't invoke an HTTP-triggered function without a request, and I couldn't find one
+in the standard libraries, I created the `DummyHttpRequest`.

 ```c#
 await jobs.CallAsync(nameof(DemoInjection), new Dictionary<string, object>